 To this day, the words ‘group home’ trigger feelings of discomfort in our society, although these words are nothing more than a catchall term used to describe a residence shared by multiple people.
-These may be people with particular needs, such as the elderly, recovering addicts, emerging criminals, orphans, abused mothers, or people with disabilities.
+In this blog post, we uncover what group homes really are and the incredible part they play in the lives of who they help.
+These may be people with particular needs, such as the elderly, recovering addicts, emerging criminals, orphans, abused mothers, or, for our group homes in particular, people with disabilities.

 Historically, group homes for individuals with special needs were established in response to the deinstitutionalization movement of the 1960s and 1970s.
 Psychiatric hospitals began shutting down, leaving people with disabilities and many others with special needs without homes.
 Ironically, group homes were initially designed to reduce stigma, staffed as they were with professionals who could provide individuals in need with a safe and caring environment that would allow them the opportunity for reintegration into the community.